tldr-pages/tldr/pages/linux/chronyc.md

 `chronyc tracking`

-- Print the time sources that Chrony is currently using as a time source:
+- Print the time sources that Chrony is currently using:

 `chronyc sources`